-The DS8950F Agility Class consolidates all your workloads for IBM Z®, IBM LinuxONE, IBM Power® System and distributed environments under a single all-flash storage solution.
+DS8950F Agility Class consolidates all your workloads for IBM Z°, IBM LinuxONE, IBM Power® System and distributed environments under a single all-flash storage solution.

-The model 996 is scalable with up to 20-core processors, and up to 384 Flash Tier 0, Flash Tier 1, or Flash Tier 2 drives.
+DS8950F storage systems are scalable with up to 20-core processors, and up to 384 Flash Tier 0, Flash Tier 1, or Flash Tier 2 drives.
 They are optimized and configured for cost.
 The frame is 19 inches wide and 40U high.
 They support the following High Performance Flash Enclosure Gen2 pairs: